Ignoring Good Sitting Posture Is A Major Cause Of Pain, Poor Spinal Health & Risk Of Future Problems

 Postures popularly assumed in recreational or leisure seating lead to cumulative damage to soft tissues of the spine – muscles, ligaments and discs.
 These effects may still be present at the start of the following work day.
 In the prevention of work disability caused by sustained sitting, one must consider the impact of leisure seating design and recreational sitting behavior.

-An estimated 75% of work in industrialized countries is performed while sitting, a statistic that warrants the extensive scientific investigations into office seating and sitting posture that have been conducted over the past 4 decades.
+An estimated 75% of work in industrialized countries is performed while sitting, a statistic that warrants the extensive scientific investigations into office seating postures that have been conducted over the past 4 decades.
 Interest in occupational health and safety at governmental, managerial and media levels is reflected today in a well informed public which is largely aware of the importance of good office seating and posture in diminishing pain from seated tasks.
-However, making posturally healthy seating choices and adopting sitting postures that optimize spinal health in leisure hours is rarely addressed by health professionals, seat designers or the public.
+However, making posturally healthy seating choices and adopting postures that optimize spinal health in leisure hours is rarely addressed by health professionals, seat designers or the public.

 Consideration of leisure hour seating as a cause of lower back pain is therefore important.
 The manner in which a person sits in leisure hours can affect the health of the spine in office hours.